niskrev/PhDEcon108/docs/Computer-Setup.md

 git config --list
 ```

+### Read [this](https://github.com/git-guides/) short introduction to Git

 ## Set up a GitHub account
 Go to [http://github.com/](http://github.com/) to get an account.
 You should register with your academic email address so you get free private repositories as academics.
-You should also think carefully about picking your user name.
-There is a good chance other people in your professional life will see this.

 ### Set up your token
 You will need to set up a token to be used to access GitHub via the command line.
 To do so, follow [these instructions](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).